Rated 4.9/5 by verified buyers

 Which edition of NFPA 101 does CMS enforce?

-CMS enforces the 2012 edition of NFPA 101 for Medicare/Medicaid healthcare facility surveys, adopted via the November 2016 final rule.
+CMS enforces the 2012 edition of NFPA 101 for Medicare/Medicaid healthcare facility surveys, adopted via the 2016 final rule (effective July 2016; surveys began November 2016).
 CMS has not adopted the 2018, 2021, or 2024 editions.
 If your state fire code references a newer edition, you must comply with both the state-adopted edition and the CMS-mandated 2012 edition.

 Does NFPA 101 address active shooter or hostile events?